cerebris/jsonapi-resources-site/src/v0.10/guide/configuration.md

   config.top_level_meta_page_count_key = :page_count

   config.use_text_errors = false

+  # Whether or not to include exception backtraces in JSONAPI error
+  # responses.
+Defaults to `false` in anything other than development or test.
+  config.include_backtraces_in_errors = (Rails.env.development? || Rails.env.test?)

+  # Whether or not to include exception application backtraces in JSONAPI error
+  # responses.
+Defaults to `false` in anything other than development or test.
+  config.include_application_backtraces_in_errors = (Rails.env.development? || Rails.env.test?)

   # List of classes that should not be rescued by the operations processor.
   # For example, if you use Pundit for authorization, you might